-- Why (five consecutive times—get the answer, ask why, get the answer, ask why, and repeat)
+- Why does it make your job hard?
+(Be sure to ask, “Why?” five consecutive times — get the answer, ask why, get the answer, ask why, and repeat)

 - What are three ways your team might improve through effective sales enablement?

-By reaching out to others and truly listening to their input, you’ll find out more about what your organization needs than you expect, and you’ll also be able to define how sales enablement can help.
+By reaching out to others and listening carefully to their input, you’ll discover more about what your organization needs than you expect, and you’ll also be able to define how sales enablement can help.

-Another way of thinking about this task is developing your sales enablement business plan.
-It calls for asking hard questions, and taking a step back to consider how your activities can have an optimal impact on company growth and how you will allocate resources to their maximum benefit.
+You can also think about this step as developing your sales enablement business plan.
+It calls for asking hard questions and taking a step back to consider how your activities can have an optimal impact on company growth and how you will allocate resources to their maximum benefit.

-- Is the problem we’re being asked to solve recurring or new, broad or narrow?
+- Is the problem we’re being asked to solve a recurring, new, broad, or narrow problem?